Orange County Nov 17, 2026

 A plain-English pass over the official record, trimmed for the things most worth tracking.

-Main signal: Orange County Public Schools will host a mandatory reorganization meeting on November 17, 2026, to elect new board leadership, including the Chair and Vice-Chair, for the upcoming year.
+Main signal: The Orange County Public Schools Board of Education has scheduled its annual Reorganization meeting for November 17, 2026, to transition leadership roles for the upcoming calendar year.

 Interpretation